Vector Quantized Wasserstein Auto-Encoder

-\paragraph{Implementation:} For a fair comparison, we utilize the same architectures and hyper-parameters for all methods.
-Additionally, in the primary setting, we use the codeword (discrete latent) dimensionality of $64$ and codebook size $\left | C \right|=512$ for all datasets except FFHQ with codeword dimensionality of $256$ and codebook size $\left | C \right|=1024$, while the hyper-parameters $\{\beta, \tau, \lambda\}$ are specified as presented in the original papers, \ie, $\beta=0.25$ for VQ-VAE and VQ-GAN \citep{esser2021taming}, $\tau=1e^{-5}$ for SQ-VAE and $\lambda=1e^{-3}, \lambda_r=1.0$ for our VQ-WAE.
+\paragraph{Implementation:} For a fair comparison, we utilize the same architectures and hyperparameters for all methods.
+Additionally, in the primary setting, we use a codeword (discrete latent) dimensionality of $64$ and codebook size $\left | C \right|=512$ for all datasets except FFHQ, which has a codeword dimensionality of $256$ and codebook size $\left | C \right|=1024$, while the hyper-parameters $\{\beta, \tau, \lambda\}$ are specified as presented in the original papers, \ie, $\beta=0.25$ for VQ-VAE and VQ-GAN \citep{esser2021taming}, $\tau=1e^{-5}$ for SQ-VAE and $\lambda=1e^{-3}, \lambda_r=1.0$ for our VQ-WAE.
 The details of the experimental settings are presented in Appendix \ref{apd:expsetting}.